ItzDerock/the-finals-turret/warden/README.md

 You will know the flashing is successful when the status LED stops blinking and the firmware file is renamed to FIRMWARE.CUR.

 Cannot just use `cargo build --release` as that generates an ELF file, which contains metadata that the bootloader does not understand.

+## Debug

+It is recommended that you have some sort of SWD debugger to debug the firmware.